nix-community/nixos-anywhere/README.md

   do not reboot after installation, allowing further customization of the target installation.
 * --kexec url
   use another kexec tarball to bootstrap NixOS
-* --skip-disko
+* --skip-reformat
-  dont format disks with disko
+  dont format disks with disko (only mount)
 * --stop-after-disko
   exit after disko formating, you can then proceed to install manually or some other way
 * --extra-files files